Dec 14, 2024

 Quantitative: The Financial Aid Office monitors semester hours of graduate students receiving aid to ensure that an appropriate course load is maintained according to the following chart:

-Required annual hours completed to continue receiving aid |
+Aid status Required semester load Required annual hours completed to continue receiving aid

 All students, including graduate students, are subject to the Academic Progress and Financial Aid policy described above except as more specifically delineated below.